 Prof Narelle Haworth : Road safety, injury prevention, bicycle safety, motorcycle safety, workzone safety

-Dr Ronald Schroeter : Human-computer interaction, in-vehicle information systems, interaction design, mobile applications, road safety, ubiquitous computing, urban computing, urban informatics, user experience
+Dr Ronald Schroeter : Human-computer interaction, in-vehicle information systems, interaction design, mobile applications, ubiquitous computing, urban computing, user experience

-Adjunct Prof Victor Siskind : Epidemiology, road safety, statistical analysis
+Adjunct Prof Victor Siskind : Epidemiology, road safety, injury prevention, statistical analysis